OndrejValla/TALENTED-PEOPLE/README.md

 ### Requirements:

-1. Python3 to run applications.
+1. Python3 to run application.
 2. Gitpod or another integrated development environment
 3. MongoDB Atlas account for the database development.
 4. PIP to install all application requirements.

 ### How to run this project locally:

-1. Click the green clone or download button in [Github](https://github.com/OndrejValla/TALENTED-PEOPLE)
+1. Click the green clone or download button in [Github](https://github.com/OndrejValla/TALENTED-PEOPLE).
 2. Select clipboard button on the right of the link provided.
-3. In your terminal, type git clone, paste in the previously copied link and press enter.
+3. In your terminal, type git clone, paste in the previously copied link and press Enter.
-4. Create a file .flaskenv and include 'FLASK_APP=run.py' and 'FLASK_ENV=development'
+4. Create a file .flaskenv and include 'FLASK_APP=run.py' and 'FLASK_ENV=development'.
 5. Install the pip3 with the command 'pip -r requirements.txt' in the terminal.
 6. Create a free [MongoDB account](https://cloud.mongodb.com/) and create your database.
 7. Create this database collections:

     1. categories
         * _id: '<ObjectId()>'
         * category_name: '<string>'